Part III - Chapter 15: Costs Requiring Prior Approval

 Exception: Equipment that has been purchased for a common pool and will be charged to the award at cost value is ALLOWABLE.
 Equipment that has already been purchased and charged to other activities of the organization would NOT be an ALLOWABLE expense to the award.

-- Equipment purchased and used commonly for two or more programs has been appropriately prorated to each activity.
+(4.)
+Equipment purchased and used commonly for two or more programs should be appropriately prorated to each activity.

 - Preagreement Costs.
 Prior approval is required for preagreement costs.

 - Block/Formula Funds.
 Costs incurred prior to the date of the subaward period may be charged to the project when the award or subaward recipient specifically requests support for preagreement costs.
 States may approve preagreement costs for subrecipients if incurred subsequent to the beginning of the Federal fiscal year of award.